Abdelhamid-Younes/docker_mini_project/README.md

 ## Application
 The application, named "student_list," is designed to display a list of students with their ages.
 It has two modules:
 - A REST API with basic authentication that serves the student list from a JSON file.
-- A web app written in HTML and PHP that allows end-users to view the student list.
+- A web app written in HTML and PHP that allows end-users to view the students list.
-For this project, you need to provide a **Dockerfile** and a **docker-compose.yml** file.
+For this project, i need to provide a **Dockerfile** and a **docker-compose.yml** file.

 Let's now go over the role of each file:
 - docker-compose.yml: to launch the application (API and web app)